WOO is the Swiss Army Knife of desktop shortcuts

 Or click the image or button to be taken straight to the town of your choice.

-I started WOO with just one town in mind, Welshpool the town where I live, and the original site over its years of development had many rewrites and style changes.
+I started WOO as a personal project and with just one town in mind, Welshpool the town where I live.
+The original site over its years of development had many rewrites and style changes.
 Many new ideas were added and tried out and gradually it took its current form.

-I was soon approached by others asking if their town could also be included and soon Newtown was added and then later followed by a few others.
+I was soon approached by other viewers asking if their town could also be included, soon Newtown was added and then later followed by others.
 The interest grew and I had to decide on where I would take it to in the future.

 Woo is growing all the time, and many more new towns will be added once all the research into each town has been done.
-Wales has many county boundaries so to simpify the maps i would use I had to split Wales into the five zones shown below, sometimes the information will overlap and towns on the imaginary borders will appear in two or more zones.
+Wales has many county boundaries so to simpify things I had to split Wales into the five zones shown below, sometimes the information will overlap and towns on the imaginary borders will appear in two or more zones.